Marginal Gain Theory

 Business leaders frequently overestimate the importance of one defining moment and underestimate the value of making better decisions on a daily basis.
 Almost every habit that we have — good or bad — is the result of many small decisions over time.

 How easily we forget this when we want to make changes.
 So often we convince ourselves that we can and should be like Steve Jobs – that change is only meaningful if there is some large, immediately visible outcome associated with it.
 Whether it is losing weight, building a business, or making a sale, we often put pressure on ourselves and our people to make some earth-shattering improvement that will change our world for the better as if in a single instant.

 Meanwhile, improving by just 1 percent isn’t notable - it isn’t even noticeable.
 In fact it’s frequently plain boring - and therefore it’s more than often completely overlooked.
 But it can be just as meaningful and powerful.
 It also comes with way less risk – and cost

 Unfortunately, the same pattern also works in reverse.
 When you find yourself stuck with bad habits or poor results, it’s usually not because something happened overnight.
 It’s the sum of many small poor choices — a 1 percent decline here and there — made over time, that eventually appears as a major problem.

 This graphic illustrates what a spectrum of marginal gain opportunities ranked according to cost vs benefit for a professional cyclist in David Brailsford's British team looked like.

 And this one describes what a typical Telemetry RT3 diagnostic analysis produces, prioritising all the individual marginal revenue gain opportunities employing a three dimensions ranking system comparing (1) risk; (2) cost; and (3) revenue impact.

-The client in this particular case, saw their revenue increase by 38% over the following two years, and their profitability by more than trebled.
+The organisation in this particular case study saw their revenue increase by 38% over the following two years, and their profitability by more than 300%.